 - 4. Is any specific monitoring required while on the study treatment?
 Blood tests for creatinine, AST/ALT (and CRP) are required on study days 3, 5 and 10. - 5.
 Are there any important drug interactions?
 No. - 6.
 Is a pregnancy test required if a woman denies she could be pregnant?
-A negative pregnancy test during the current admission is required for all women who are post-menarcheal and pre-menopausal and who are capable of becoming pregnant, including those using contraception. - 7.
-Can parenteral routes be used?
-No.
+A negative pregnancy test during the current admission is required for all women who are post-menarcheal and pre-menopausal and who are capable of becoming pregnant, including those using contraception.

+7. Can other routes of administration be used?